 In the tradition of Cuban-American performance artist Ana Mendieta, who once covered her face with a beard, Jackson dresses in religious clothes worn by men.
 Here cross-dressing isn’t a gesture highlighting repressed masculinist fantasies.
 Almost in Susan Sontag’s sense, Jackson alerts us to the foggy interface between the patriarchal nature of the law and the misogynistic practices in religion.

-With her performative masculinity positioned before a background of scribbled foliage, Jackson reminds us about the arbitrariness, and thus instability, of religious and legal institutions.
+A decontextualised world With her performative masculinity positioned before a background of scribbled foliage, Jackson reminds us about the arbitrariness, and thus instability, of religious and legal institutions.
 One can contingently replace rules almost in the same way we can erase the background or change our attire.

 Sibande’s work changes not so much the concerns raised but the geography.
 She snatches us out of the excessive, often infertile, moments of reality into the intangible plains of the imaginary.
 With her famous heroine black maid, Sophie, she unlocks our scenes of fantasy and flight.